rse/stmux/README.md

 system.
 Under Linux or FreeBSD you usually don't have to do anything.
 Under macOS you have to install the "Command Line Tools" in Xcode under "Preferences &gt; Downloads".
-Under Windows you once have to open an elevated `CMD.EXE` and run the commands `npm install --global windows-build-tools` and `npm config set msvs_version 2015 --global`.
+Under Windows you once have to open an elevated `cmd.exe` and run the commands `npm install --global windows-build-tools` and `npm config set msvs_version 2015 --global`.

 Usage